-As of 7/1/2015, Federal Direct Graduate PLUS loan interest rate is fixed at 6.84%.
+- As of 7/1/2015, Federal Direct Graduate PLUS loan interest rate is fixed at 6.84% for the 2015-2016 school year.
 The interest on the Federal Direct Graduate PLUS loan is not paid by the U.S. Department of Education during in-school periods.
 Interest accrues from the time of final disbursement.
 However, interest accrued during periods of deferment can be paid periodically or can accrue and be capitalized and added to the principal amount of the loan, if your lender allows.

 Payments begin on a Federal Direct Graduate PLUS loan after the final disbursement of the loan.
 Generally, the maximum repayment period is 10 years.
 Repaying the loan as quickly as possible minimizes the interest costs.
 A repayment schedule is sent to the parent borrower upon final disbursement of the loan.

 The Federal Direct Graduate PLUS Loan Program contains a variety of provisions designed for flexible repayment.
 Among the provisions are deferments and forbearances, which may enable the borrower to temporarily suspend or reduce payments.
 If problems arise in making payments, the lender or servicer should be contacted immediately to see if any of the following conditions are met.